foggyubiquity/containizen/README.md

 - Containizen runs all applications by default as UID=289 or _ctz_
 - Default volume is `/data` (following the widely used _common_ container data mount point)

+## Vulnerabilities

+[Vulnix](https://github.com/flyingcircusio/vulnix) is used for scanning.
+Checks against NIST, although others databases can also be used.
+A current vulnerability list is maintained against each assembled container.
+For security reasons the list is *not* embedded within the assembled container.
+Vulnerabilities are uploaded as artifacts against the relevant [GitHub Action build](https://github.com/foggyubiquity/containizen/actions).
+The whitelist excludes items required for building the container that are verified as *not* included in the final result.

 ## Gotchas

 - Read-Only File-System compatible. `/tmp` & `/var` are both volumes & expect `tmpfs` File-Systems to be mounted.
 While its possible to run this without Read-Only set, bear in mind both `/tmp` & `/var` are ephemeral.
 These should be mounted at runtime via `TMPFS` (Docker) or `emptyDir` (in Kubernetes)